Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Technically, this is my keyword research.

-Once my page starts indexing, I dig into Google search console & see the keywords my page is getting impressions for.
+Once my page starts indexing, I dig into the Google search console & see the keywords my page is getting impressions for.
 Optimize my page for the keywords, I think I wouldn’t find otherwise.

 #5 Number of words